-Still, I knelt down to my toddler’s eye level and sternly said, “We don’t hit other people.”
+Still, I knelt down to my toddler’s eye level and said, “We don’t hit other people.”
 Okay, so far so good.
-“Daddy got really sad and hurt when you hit him,” I continued.
+“Daddy got sad and hurt when you hit him,” I continued.
 Then I told him, “Say ‘I’m sorry’.”

-When the day finally ended, my husband and I talked about what happened and what we could have done instead.
+When the day ended, my husband and I talked about what happened and what we could’ve done instead.
 We agreed that forcing him to say “I’m sorry” was a bad idea.

 Except saying sorry only works when you mean it.
 And when you know what it even means.